Subscapularis – last of the rotator cuff muscles

 Postures where this muscle is lengthened

-Trigger points are fairly common amongst all of the rotator cuff muscles for yoga practitioners.
+Trigger points are fairly common among all of the rotator cuff muscles for yoga practitioners.
 See the image below for the trigger point referral patterns common to subscapularis.
 And, if you’d like to learn more, you can read about what trigger points are: here.